 Signal #6 – Changes In Fundamentals

 Deteriorating company finances can be a big red flag.
 Dividend investors should pay particular attention to sales, earnings, and cash flow.
-Yield is one of the most important criteria for dividend investors.
+Yield is one of the most essential criteria for dividend investors.
 Dividends will typically be one of the first things cut when a company begins to experience cash flow problems.

-Another key indicator can be that the EPS is not keeping up with the dividend payments and the payout ratio is not sustainable for the company.
+Another key indicator can be that the EPS is not keeping up with the dividend payments, and the payout ratio is not sustainable for the company.
 Sometimes, you can identify that by comparing it with the other companies in the same sector or the historical average for the stock.

 Portfolio Strategies Can Trigger a Sell